Jaiph

 rule name() { ... } · rule name(params) { ... } · workflow name() { ... } · workflow name(params) { ... } · script name = `cmd` · script name = ```[lang] ... ```

 rule is for reusable checks (Jaiph structured steps; used with ensure), workflow orchestrates Jaiph steps only, and script holds bash (or any language via a fence lang tag like ```node, ```python3, or a custom shebang) invoked with run.
 Rules and workflows require parentheses on every definition — even when parameterless (e.g. workflow default() { … }).
 Named parameters go inside the parentheses; the compiler validates call-site arity when the callee declares params.
 Any fence tag is valid — it maps directly to #!/usr/bin/env <tag>.
-Scripts run in full isolation — only positional arguments and essential Jaiph variables (JAIPH_LIB, JAIPH_SCRIPTS, JAIPH_WORKSPACE) are inherited; module-scoped variables are not visible.
-Use source "$JAIPH_LIB/…" for shared utilities.
+Scripts run in full isolation — only positional arguments and essential Jaiph variables (JAIPH_SCRIPTS, JAIPH_WORKSPACE) are inherited; module-scoped variables are not visible.
+Reuse shell helpers with import script or small named script blocks in the same module.
 Scripts are emitted as separate executable files under scripts/ (within the run build output tree; see CLI reference).

-ensure executes a rule (with optional args); recover handles failure inline (runs once, like a catch clause); run calls another workflow or module script (managed step — same value/log contract as ensure).
+ensure executes a rule (with optional args); catch handles failure inline (runs once); run calls another workflow or module script (managed step — same value/log contract as ensure).
 Parentheses are required on all call sites — even when passing zero arguments (e.g. run setup()).
 Arguments can be quoted strings or bare identifiers: run greet(name) is equivalent to run greet("${name}"). run `body`(args) embeds a one-off shell command directly without a named script definition — supports arguments and capture.
 Use triple backticks for multiline: run ```...```(args).

 prompt "..." · prompt myVar · prompt """ ... """ · const name = prompt "..." returns "{ field: type }"